noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - IGW: Internet gateway; enables all resources to communicate with the public internet
   - VGW: Virtual Gatway: enables direct communication from specific IPs into a VPCs private subnets
     - e.g. a data center, or VPN tunnel
-- security groups: stateful firewall: outbound automatically allows inbound responses
+- security groups: stateful firewall at the resource level: outbound automatically allows inbound responses
-- NACLs: stateless stateless firewall: outbound DOES NOT automatically allow the inbound response
+- NACLs: stateless stateless firewall at the subnet level: outbound DOES NOT automatically allow the inbound response
 - extending a VPC to an on-premise network
   - Direct Connect
   - Site-to-Site VPN